*** Please note that cast iron lamps were recently removed to be repainted. They will be reinstated shortly. ***

-Works are currently underway to restore the Govan Road entrance of Elder Park and the K13 Memorial to their former glory.
-You can see a timeline of these works here.
+Works to restore the Govan Road entrance of Elder Park and the K13 Memorial to their former glory are now complete.
+You can view a timeline of these works here.

 Although it would have once been a handsome formal entrance to rival the other Victorian Parks found around Glasgow, the gateway to Elder Park had fallen into desperately poor repair over many years.
 It was missing all but one fragment of its original wrought and cast iron gates, numerous finials from its flanking railings as well as the original cast iron lamp stands and lanterns that once adorned the gateposts.
 The six large octagonal sandstone pillars (the central two of which were surmounted by decorative octagonal gas lamps) were in varying states of deteriorating condition: covered in algae and moss, partially coated in cement, cracked in places where integral ironwork had expanded, off-plumb, and with missing and damaged areas of formerly intricate stone carving.
 The granite-built K13 memorial had been badly displaced on its base, some panels were loosening, and the water supply to the drinking basins no longer functioned.

-In tandem with the repair works, a community project called “Mrs Elder’s Glorious Gift” is being offered in association with the Friends of Elder Park to enable local residents and enthusiasts to engage in the restoration process, experience traditional materials and methodologies and to discover and share more about fabulous Elder Park – its heritage and its future uses.
-You can find out more in our Get Involved pages and we have be posting juicy details about the amazing repair works as they happen on the Get into Govan News and Social media feeds and also on the Friends of Elder Park website.
+In tandem with the repair works, a community project called “Mrs Elder’s Glorious Gift” (MEGG) was delivered in association with the Friends of Elder Park to enable local residents and enthusiasts to engage in the restoration process, and to discover and share more about fabulous Elder Park’s heritage and future.
+This project craft bombed, created a kids’ park heritage trail, fabulous digital timelines about Elder Park and the restoration works, and, along with Ian Johnston and Fairfield Heritage, a short film about the K13 submarine disaster.
+When the Covid pandemic limited everyone’s ability to get out and about, MEGG posted details about the amazing repair works as they happened on the Get into Govan and the Friends of Elder Park media channels, and, with the Portal Arts, produced a film documenting the entire restoration process.
+Now showing here.

 Funders: Glasgow City Council, National Lottery Heritage Fund, Historic Environment Scotland,